eliot-akira/expreva/readme.md

 ## Parser

-The default grammar is based on infix notation, a superset of familiar arithmetics.
+The grammar is based on infix notation, a superset of familiar arithmetics.

 The parser produces a syntax tree of symbolic expressions in prefix notation, as in Lisp.